Rod Eddington: Transport Study in Britain

 On 1 December 2006, Eddington published a UK government-sponsored report into the future of Britain's transport infrastructure.
-The Eddington Transport Study set out the case for action to improve road and rail networks, as a "crucial enabler of sustained productivity and competitiveness".
-The report's main conclusions were that Britain has transport networks that provide the right connections, in the right places, to support the journeys that matter to economic performance.
+Known as the Eddington Transport Study, it spelled out a plan to improve road and rail networks, as a "crucial enabler of sustained productivity and competitiveness".
+In its conclusions, the report highlighted Britain's transport networks that provide the right connections, in the right places, to support the journeys that matter to economic performance.
 But roads in particular were in serious danger of becoming so congested, the economy would suffer.

 At the launch of the report Eddington told journalists and transport industry representatives introducing road pricing to encourage drivers to drive less was an "economic no-brainer".
 There was, he said "no attractive alternative".
 It would cut congestion by half by 2025, and bring benefits to the British economy totalling £28b.

 The report also called for a programme of improvements to existing road and rail networks, the expansion of key airports, and adoption of the general principle that travellers should pay for the external costs of the pollution and congestion their journeys cause.